-Android 4.3 JWR23B spied in server logs, suggests Google is working on another Jelly Bean releaseAlex Wagner - Deputy Managing Editor, News Desk
+Android 4.3 JWR23B spied in server logs, suggests Google is working on another Jelly Bean releaseAlex Wagner - Editorial Director of News and Content

 There's been quite a bit of speculation over the past year or so concerning the next major Android update and exactly what features will be packed into it.
 So far, most rumors have suggested that Google is planning to dish up a slice of Key Lime Pie as its next big release.
 However, a new report from Android Police suggests that we'll be getting another helping of Jelly Beans before any pie is served.